webxdc/.github/profile/README.md

 If you want your webxdc to be listed here, you can write us at [delta@merlinux.eu](mailto:delta@merlinux.eu).

-What your repository needs to be included here:
+To be included here, your repository needs

-- your webxdc needs to be compatible with Delta Chat 1.30
+- to be compatible with Delta Chat 1.30
 - a README.md file which explains your webxdc and includes at least one screenshot